unjust/jsAnimation/README.md

 https://github.com/jantimon/html-webpack-plugin
 the the html plugin uses those entry points and creates an html file based on the appropriate html template in `templates/`.
 it appends the script tag to the bottom and interpolates basic template vars.

+### Building docs

+Every build creates a basic index file table of contents that can be seen on github docs.

+To create an automated jekyll site, first run
+`yarn run ghpages` this will push out the compiled js to the ghpages branch in the site repo.

+Then head over to https://github.com/unjust/unjustio to build the project.